K-OpenNet/OPNFV-Tacker-ResourceAware-IFG/README.md

 | 2017/02 | OPNFV/OpenDaylight SFC | Bug fix and code refactoring for Load/Path-aware SF Scheduler                                    |                                    |
 | 2017/05 | OPNFV/OpenDaylight SFC | Load/Path-aware SF Scheduler is merged into OpenDaylight Carbon Release                          |                                    |

-Also, the contents of other repositories related to the Service Function Scheduler have been merged into this repository.
-Details are shown in the table below.

 > ### Past Repositories (under K-OpenNet)